Extraltodeus/ComfyUI-AutomaticCFG/README.md

 My own version "from scratch" of a self-rescaling CFG / anti-burn.
 It ain't much but it's honest work.

 ## Last update:
+- Allows unpatch `turn off the negative` by removing or disconnecting the node
 - added the "Warp drive" node.
 It uses a new method of my own cooking which uses the previous step to determin a negative.
 Cutting the generation time by half for approx 3/4 of the steps.
 - added example workflows with 10-12 steps but of course you can do more steps if needed.
 It is not a goal to do less steps in general but also to show it is compatible.

 # In short: